tacodevs/taskcollect/CONTRIBUTING.md

      	}
      ```

-  4. Configure the new institution's supported platfoms in `server.enrol` (see below):
+  4. Configure the new institution's supported platfoms in `server.Enrol` (see below):

 ### Expanding platform support for an existing institution

-Add newly supported functions to the institution's section in `server.enrol`:
+Add newly supported functions to the institution's section in `server.Enrol`:

 ```go
 case "newschool":